 - D. Litt et Phil (Social Work) – University of Johannesburg

-- 2015 Monash South Africa Community Engagement Award
+- Winner of the 2015 Monash South Africa Community Engagement Award

 - 2013 Monash Deputy Vice-Chancellor (Education) Commendation for excellent results in unit evaluations, Purple Award for Field Placements in Child and Youth Care settings

-- 2012 Recipient of the Most Engaged Staff Member, School of Social Sciences by the Community Engagement Office of Monash South Africa
+- Recipient of the 2012 Most Engaged Staff Member in the School of Social Sciences, by the Community Engagement Office of Monash South Africa

 Dr Swanzen’s interest in research involves the development and standardization of measurement scales within the Social Sciences and specifically Ecometric measurement scales.
 She utilizes mixed methodology, intervention and applied research methods.
 Of particular interest are research topics related to the optimal developmental and social functioning of children as well as risk and protective factors in childhood development.
-Most recently her research involves the implementation of service-learning in Higher Education.
+Her current research involves the implementation of service-learning in Higher Education.

 - Swanzen, R. and Stay, B. (2015) Logotherapeutic transitions in Child and Youth Care, Relational Child and Youth Care Practice, 28 (1): 26-34, ISSN: 2410-2954 (electronic)